-- (A) Owners or operators who were subject to this rule prior to December 1, 1989 shall be subject to the compliance dates set forth in section (4).
-Recordkeeping systems required of these owners or operators under section (6) shall be in place and functioning not later than April 1, 1990.
-All other subject owners or operators shall be in compliance and have all recordkeeping systems in place by December 1, 1990. - (B) Owners or operators subject to this rule, but operating under alternate compliance plans as allowed prior to December 1, 1989, shall submit documentation by March 1, 1990 that their controls represent compliance with this rule.
+(A) Owners or operators who were subject to this rule prior to December 1, 1989 shall be subject to the compliance dates set forth in section (4).
+Record keeping systems required of these owners or operators under section (6) shall be in place and functioning not later than April 1, 1990.
+All other subject owners or operators shall be in compliance and have all record keeping systems in place by December 1, 1990.

+(B) Owners or operators subject to this rule, but operating under alternate compliance plans as allowed prior to December 1, 1989, shall submit documentation by March 1, 1990 that their controls represent compliance with this rule.
 If the director determines that the documentation represents compliance, the director shall propose to the Missouri Air Conservation Commission subsequent rules' amendments to make those control measures enforceable.
 If documentation is not submitted or if the director determines the documentation does not represent compliance, the owner or operator shall comply with section (4) of this rule.
 All owners or operators subject to this subsection shall demonstrate compliance by December 1, 1990.

-AUTHORITY: section 643.050, RSMo 1994.\

-Original rule filed Dec.
-15, 1978, effective

-July 12, 1979.
-Amended: Filed March 13,

-1980, effective Sept.
+AUTHORITY: section 643.050, RSMo Supp.
+1999.\ Original rule filed Dec.
+15, 1978, effective July 12, 1979.
+Amended: Filed March 13, 1980, effective Sept.
 12, 1980.
-Amended:

-Filed Aug.
+Amended: Filed Aug.
 15, 1983, effective Jan.
 13, 1984.
 Amended: Filed Dec.
 13, 1983, effective Jan.
 13, 1984.
-Rescinded and readopted: Filed

-June 30, 1989, effective Nov.
+Rescinded and readopted: Filed June 30, 1989, effective Nov.
 26, 1989.
+Amended: Filed May 19, 2000, effective Jan.
+30, 2001.